-This week we're presenting Another Day of a Housewife by Mako Idemitsu in our online 𝘚𝘢𝘭𝘰𝘯 program, a film that is part of Oakville Galleries' collection and was included in our 2011 exhibition “The Un-home-ly".
+On September 9th we presented Another Day of a Housewife by Mako Idemitsu in our online 𝘚𝘢𝘭𝘰𝘯 program, a film that is part of Oakville Galleries' collection and was included in our 2011 exhibition “The Un-home-ly".
 Born in Tokyo in 1940, Idemitsu is an experimental film and video artist, who provides meticulous observations of the cultural role and identity of women within the context of family.
 This video is the first of a series of works from the late seventies and early eighties where she critiques the familial structures that govern women within domesticity.
 Taking on similar attitudes to her contemporaries, such as Martha Rosler, Ana Mendieta, Chantal Akerman, and Adrian Piper, Idemitsu addresses gender in relation to economies of production.
 The video work follows the tradition of the kitchen film, tracing a day in the intimacies of a woman's private life at home and exploring imposed social conformity through women's work.
 A distinct element of the film is also Idemitsu's interest in the influence of technology and media on the woman: a quiet, watchful eye on a video monitor eerily follows the woman as she completes her household tasks.
 These themes of technological surveillance and prescribed gender roles have never felt more timely, particularly as home and workplace merge in the pandemic era.
 Sincere thanks to the artist for agreeing to share this important work!

 Heather Phillipson: Splashy Phasings